sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 The following are instructions on how to reproduce our results.

+## Performing the BIDIFAC+ Analysis

+To reproduce the modules derived from the TCGA data using BIDIFAC+, `TCGA_BIDIFAC_plus.R` loads in the BIDIFAC+ code from `bidifac_plus.R.` At the end of the `TCGA_BIDIFAC_plus.R` script, the modules are saved.
+These are then loaded in through the `load_modules.R` script in the next step.
+Due to the large file size of the TCGA data, we do not store these data here.
+Please email us at (samor007@umn.edu \& elock@umn.edu) if you would like access to those files.

-## Reading in and processing the data
+## Reading in and processing the BIDIFAC+ results

-First, `load_modules.R` contains code for loading in the BIDIFAC+ modules and computing their SVDs.
+`load_modules.R` contains code for loading in the BIDIFAC+ modules and computing their SVDs.
 The scores that we selected based on our filtering criteria will be saved at the end.
 This script will save a file called `mod.pcs.v3.rda` which contains the selected features from the BIDIFAC+ results.
 These features are in a variable named `mod.pcs`.
 Due to the large size of the BIDIFAC+ modules and the scores resulting from our filtering criteria, we don't share them here.
 Please email us at (samor007@umn.edu \& elock@umn.edu) if you would like access to those files.

 Then, `MatchingClinicalAndFactorizationData.R` matches the features of the BIDIFAC+ module SVDs to TCGA clinical data.
 You will have to change all `load()` statements to reflect your directory.
 In the end, this script will save a file called `XYC_V2_WithAge_StandardizedPredictors.rda` which contains the features, the survival data, and the censored data for all the subjects.
 This file is provided in this repository.
 We also provide a file called `XYC_V2_WithAge.rda` which contains the same data as `XYC_V2_WithAge_StandardizedPredictors.rda` only with non-standardized predictors. `XYC_V2_WithAge.rda` is only used for the next step of our analysis, which is to check that the data matches properly.